T101N/opimps/README.md

 > **[NOTE!]** *Keep in mind of Rust's hidden* `move` *semantics and that the code won't compile if we tried all of the* `total` *assignments at the same time.
 Non-referenced data are moved out of the scope once it's called, and will no longer be available in the scope it was originally created*.

-For those familiar with C++11 and above, you can read more from [here](https://en.cppreference.com/w/cpp/utility/move).
+> Official information on Rust's ownership of data can be found [here](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html), and [here](https://doc.rust-lang.org/beta/rust-by-example/scope/move.html).

-Official information on Rust's ownership of data can be found [here](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html), and [here](https://doc.rust-lang.org/beta/rust-by-example/scope/move.html).
+> For those familiar with C++11 and above, you can read more from [here](https://en.cppreference.com/w/cpp/utility/move).

 # Usage